Mahler's problem and Turyn polynomials: Acknowledgments

 \section{Acknowledgments}

 I thank Stephen Choi, Oleksiy Klurman, Youness Lamzouri, and Marc Munsch for beneficial conversations and correspondence, as well as helpful remarks on a prior version of this manuscript.
 In particular, I thank Oleksiy Klurman for indicating the method of the proof of Corollary~\ref{corTuryn}.
+I also thank the referee for their careful reading and helpful comments.

 \begin{bibdiv} \begin{biblist}

 \bib{BN73}{article}{ author={Beller, E.}, author={Newman, D. J.}, title={An extremal problem for the geometric mean of polynomials}, journal={Proc.
 Amer.
 Math.
 Soc.}, volume={39}, date={1973}, pages={313--317}, issn={0002-9939}, review={\MR{316686}}, doi={10.2307/2039638}, }